vvvinceocam/wellsourced/README.md

 It provides 2 sub-commands:
 - `wellsourced audit`: audit CSP headers of a website;
-- `wellsourced collector`: microservice to collect CSP headers from a website, logging them and sending them to a webhook.
+- `wellsourced collect`: microservice to collect CSP headers from a website, logging them and sending them to a webhook.